sequentech/step/doc/design/velvet/README.md

 }
 ```

-The Pipe enum can deserialize the value into `velvet-decoded-ballots`, using `velvet` as a prefix for namespace, in case where we implement pipes from another modules.
+The Pipe enum can deserialize the value into `VelvetDecodeBallots`, using `Velvet` as a prefix for namespace, in case where we implement pipes from another modules.

 For each pipe, we implement a `struct` that implements a `trait`.